alaya94/Korean_Food_Detection/README.md

      python Create_index.py

      ```
-- You can pass this process if you allready has the index file or you allready run the script.
+- You can pass this process if you already has the index file.

 3. **Test the models **:
     * You can test the model menu classification by running test_classification.py
-    * you cna test the model menu classification + Yolo detection by running test_detection.py
+    * you can test the model menu classification + Yolo detection by running test_detection.py